styleguidist/react-styleguidist/docs/Development.md

 ## Testing

-We’re using [Jest with Enzyme](http://blog.sapegin.me/all/react-jest) for testing.
+We’re using [Jest with React Test Renderer](https://reactjs.org/docs/test-renderer.html) for testing.
 Put your component tests into `Component.spec.js` file in the same folder and all other tests into `__tests__/filename.spec.js`.

 To test particular class names use `classes` function (available in the global namespace in tests):